Setting prices is an ongoing battle.

 Is It Too Good to Be True?

-Did you know a low price can reduce the value of your product or service in the minds of consumers?
+Did you know a cheap price can erode the value of your product or service in the minds of consumers?

-Price itself can be an indicator of quality.
-This study is one of many to show the direct correlation between the perceived quality of a product (or service) and its price.
-This is even more true when comparisons between brands are difficult to make.
+The price of something can be an indicator of quality.
+This study shows the direct correlation between the perceived quality of a product (or service) and its cost.
+This idea is even more true when comparisons between brands are difficult to make.

 Your customers still expect to get what you promise, even if they pay less.
 To do that, you must set prices that allow you to deliver.